-Many everyday products may contribute to bad indoor air quality in your Winnipeg home.
+Many everyday things may contribute to bad indoor air quality in your Winnipeg home.

-- Chemicals in [carpeting, furniture and window treatments that let off fumes
+- Substances in [flooring, furniture and drapery that give off fumes

 - Personal care products